Welfare

 Section 5.0- Responding to Concerns, Allegations and Disclosures*

-The term disclosure in this context is used to describe the sharing of child protection concerns by one individual to another and it is not the Criminal Record Bureau’s formal record of an individual’s convictions
+The term disclosure in this context is used to describe the sharing of child protection concerns by one individual to another and it is not the Disclosure & Barring Service's formal record of an individuals convictions

 There is a legal and moral duty to report any concerns about a young or vulnerable person.
 ARC will support anyone who, in good faith, reports his or her concern that a person is, or may be abusing a young or vulnerable person, even if that concern is shown to be unfounded.